mgaido91/FBK-fairseq-ST/README.md

 The repository contains the code for:

 <ul>
+    <li>M. Gaido et al., "Is "moby dick" a Whale or a Bird?
+Named Entities and Terminology in Speech Translation", EMNLP 2021</li>
     <li>A. Karakanta et al., "Between Flexibility and Consistency: Joint Generation of Captions and Subtitles", IWSLT 2021</li>
     <li>M. Gaido, B. Savoldi et al., "How to Split: the Effect of Word Segmentation on Gender Bias in Speech Translation", Findings of ACL 2021</li>
     <li>M. Gaido et al., "CTC-based Compression for Direct Speech Translation", EACL 2021</li>